 If you feel the implant option is not for you – whether you’re uncomfortable with surgery, concerned about the cost or simply accustomed to wearing complete dentures and happy with their function and esthetics, we offer “conventional” dentures.

-For edentulous patients who choose not to have implants, we offer two different kinds of permanent complete dentures.
+For edentulous patients who choose not to have implants, we offer two different kinds of permanent complete dentures: standard and precision dentures.
 The main difference between the two involves the quality of the teeth.
 The teeth used for precision dentures are premium teeth, which are more durable than those of a standard denture.

 As a rule, complete lower dentures are more mobile and more difficult to become accustomed to than complete upper dentures.
 To help make it easier to cope with complete lower dentures, we offer two products at an additional cost: soft lining and the Myoloc™ System by Winder Research.